almeidakarla/almeidakarla/README.md

-Front-end developer and UI designer.
+Web developer and UI designer.
 Passionate about integrating design and development to create seamless experiences at scale.

 ##